An Essay on Humanity to Animals

-An Essay on Humanity to Animals is a 1798 book by English theologian and writer Thomas Young, published by T. Cadell, Jun. and W. Davies.
-Authored while he was a fellow of Trinity College, Cambridge, it argues from Christian ethics and natural law that humans have a moral duty to treat animals with kindness and to avoid unnecessary cruelty.
-Young maintains that animals are sentient, arguing that they have the capacity to experience pleasure and pain, and that this forms the basis of their moral claims on human compassion.
+An Essay on Humanity to Animals is a 1798 book by the English theologian and writer Thomas Young on the moral and theological status of non-human animals.
+Written while Young was a fellow of Trinity College, Cambridge, it combines animal ethics and animal theology, arguing that humans have a moral duty to treat animals humanely and to avoid unnecessary cruelty.
+Young bases this duty on animals' capacity for pleasure and pain, natural law, and Christian teaching.
+The book also discusses blood sports, hunting, fishing, the treatment of horses and dogs, cruelty in food production, and the moral education of children.

-The book condemns practices such as blood sports, hunting, fishing, overworking horses, and inhumane methods of food production and entertainment.
-Contemporary reviews in The Monthly Review, The Monthly Mirror, and The British Critic praised its moral argument and style.
-Later writers including Henry Stephens Salt, Edward Payson Evans, Charles R. Magel, and Rod Preece, have discussed or cited Young's work within the broader development of animal welfare and animal rights literature.
+It was favourably reviewed in several contemporary periodicals and has later been discussed in histories of animal welfare and animal rights.

 Background

 Thomas Young was educated at Trinity College, Cambridge, where he matriculated in 1790 and graduated as 12th Wrangler in 1794.
-He became a fellow of the college and later served as tutor and senior dean.
-In 1813, he was appointed Rector of Gilling East, Yorkshire, a position he held until his death in 1835.
+He later became a fellow of the college, and served as a tutor and senior dean.
+In 1813, he was appointed rector of Gilling East, Yorkshire, a post he held until his death in 1835.

-An Essay on Humanity to Animals was published early in his career, in 1798, while he was still based at Cambridge.
+An Essay on Humanity to Animals was published in 1798, while Young was still a fellow of Trinity College, Cambridge.